-The parties recognize that as a result of the nursing shortage there are staffing challenges throughout the BC health care system.
+The parties recognize that as a result of the nursing shortage there

 The parties recognize that solving these staffing challenges will take a variety of interventions over a period of time.

 In certain areas there have been longstanding and consistent vacancy rates together with excessive use of overtime.